 Like many other ‘political’ priests in the Catholic church who espouse an open socialist view, he would remain orthodox in his promotion of his churches teachings as formulated in the Vatican II documents.
 His zeal for Marxism I suspect was learnt by experience in the grim realities of post-War Glasgow (and I suspect would help him later in the 1960s to initiate this the through the teachings of the Justice and Peace Commission in Scotland).

-Interestingly, the late miner’s leader, Mick McGahey, a lifelong paid up member of the Communist party, and Arthur Scargill’s number two in the N.U.M, always spoke well of Winning and of his late father, whom he may have known in the past, perhaps in the tough arena of Scottish politics.
+Interestingly, the late miners’ leader, Mick McGahey, a lifelong paid-up member of the Communist Party and Arthur Scargill’s number two in the N.U.M, always spoke well of Winning and of his late father, whom he may have known in the past, perhaps in the tough arena of Scottish politics.
 (Incidentally, Scargill once told me that the greatest hero in his political life was Jesus Christ!)

 Tom Winning was a well-known face in media circles as well.
 But it was his passionate views on abortion that many came to know about him.
-He had even agreed to debate the moral aspects on television and was happy to offer money through the church to pay pregnant mothers to resist the curse of abortion, and hopefully have their babies, which many did.
+He had even agreed to debate the moral aspects on television and was happy to offer money through his church to pay pregnant mothers to resist the curse of abortion, and hopefully have their babies, which many did.

 And Homosexuality?
 Oh yes, he was against that as well.
 Because of his views on this contentious issue, he later drew the hatred and opposition of the organisation Outrage.
 By now he was firmly in their sights.

 Remarks made by the cardinal and quoted in the media at the time during a conference in Malta only fuelled their antagonism towards him.
 This would be brought to a head when Tom Winning arrived to give the Cobb Lecture.